A study of liquid argon detector's $n$/$\gamma$ discrimination capability with PMT or SiPM readout: Pulse construction using MC simulation

-The SPE spectra of a Hamamatsu 8-in R5912-20MOD PMT and a 2$\times$2 SensL MicroFJ-60035-TSV SiPM array have been measured at liquid argon temperature, respectively.
-A program based on Monte-Carlo (MC) simulation has been developed to estimate the PSD capibility of the LAr detector with PMTs or SiPM arrays as the photosensors using the SPE data.

-As mentioned, the nature of LAr scintillation is a distribution of photons in singlet states and triplet states with two decay times ($\tau_s$ and $\tau_l$, the decay constants of fast and slow components).
-Those parameters were reported in many literatures\cite{Deap2008, LAr_Luminescence, LArlight}, but the values of the parameters were distinctly different, which mainly because they were derived under different liquid argon purity.
-The proportional coefficients of luminescence and decay times of different components in this simulation were extracted from the early results of DEAP-3600~\cite{Deap2008}, which described in detail the changes of these parameters with different number of photoelectrons in the energy region of interest (ROI).
+The PSD analysis is based on the Monte Carlo (MC) simulation and this section will introduce the details of the simulation.
+The nature of LAr scintillation is a distribution of photons in singlet states and triplet states with two decay times $\tau_s$ (the decay constant of the fast component) and $\tau_l$ (the decay constant of the slow component).
+Those parameters have been reported in multiple papers \cite{Deap2008, LAr_Luminescence, LArlight}, in which the results showed a distinct difference because they are derived from different liquid argon purities.
+The proportional coefficients of luminescence and decay times of different components in our simulation are based on the measurement result of a real single-phase LAr detector using PMT read-out.

+The body of the single-phase LAr detector is a cylinder with an inner diameter of 3~inches and a height of 3~inches.
+A 3-inch Hamamatsu R11065 PMT was placed at the bottom of the cylinder.
+The inner surface, except the PMT photocathode, was covered by Enhanced Specular Reflector film (ESR) to enhance the light collection.
+To improve the photon detection efficiency of PMT, the photocathode surface and all ESR surfaces were coated with 1,1,4,4-TetraPhenyl1-1,3-Butadiene (TPB) to convert the 128 nm photons to 420 nm.
+The upper plot in Fig.~\ref{PMT_F90} shows the f$_p$ spectrum with T${_i}$ = 90~ns from the region of 100~PE to 5000~PE.
+The obvious banded distribution around f$_p$(T${_i}$ = 90~ns) $\approx$ 0.3 represents electron recoil events, corresponding to $\gamma$ background scintillation in the LAr detector.
+The event stacking around 300 PE is caused by an $^{241}$Am radioactive source in the detector.

+The SPE spectra of the Hamamatsu 8-inch R5912-20MOD PMT and three different SiPM products have been measured at liquid argon temperature, respectively.
+A program based on MC simulation has been developed to estimate the PSD capability of the LAr detector with PMTs or SiPM arrays as the photosensors using the SPE data.
+The parameters used in the simulation are listed in Tab.~\ref{table.2}.
+The Lower plot in Fig.~\ref{PMT_F90} shows the simulated f$_p$ distribution.
+The difference in the low PE region between the two figures in Fig.~\ref{PMT_F90} is because the simulation did not consider the existence of $^{241}$Am radioactive source.
+The consistency of the f$_p$ distributions in the two plots of Fig.~\ref{PMT_F90} represents the reasonableness of the parameter values in the simulation.